hatcheta1/book-me/README.md

 5. Ensure the master.key is not committed to version control.
 Add it to your `.gitignore` file.

+For more information on managing these configurations, refer to the [Rails credentials documentation](https://edgeguides.rubyonrails.org/security.html) and ensure your environment is properly set up.

 ## Usage
 1. Start the Rails server:
 `bin/dev`.